C4813/EVE-Reprocess-Trading-WordPress-Shortcode/README.md

 This plugin is designed to replace and enhance my current [EVE Reprocessing Master 2.0.1 spreadsheet](https://docs.google.com/spreadsheets/d/13WKDTn-dqjOnJ2HG1KWYh4hZ8Pxv87vWsUtC65It5Mw/edit?usp=sharing) 🔗

-### The plugin is still in development, but version 0.6.6 is in a usable state.
+### The plugin is still in development, but version 0.6.8 is in a usable state.

-## Version 0.6.6 Features
+## Version 0.6.8 Features

 - [x] Trade Hub selection
   - [x] Secondary Trade Hub consideration (Perimeter/Ashab/Frarn/Nakugard/Botane)
 - [x] Skill and standing consideration (for sales tax, brokerage, and reprocessing fees)
 - [x] Sell to buy orders, or sell orders options
-- [x] Price generation up to 9× faster than previous versions
 - [x] Margin filter (set minimum/maximum margin)
-- [x] Enable/Disable meta level 2 items (T2 modules/ships etc.)
+- [x] Enable/Disable meta level 2 items (T2 modules/ships etc.) or capital-sized items
+- [x] Percentage of daily volume option for the quickbar.
+(Instead of just showing the daily volume, show a user-defined percentage of that number to aid in speed of creating orders)

 ### Caches refresh with updated prices independently:
 - Adjusted price data if the cache is greater than 24 hours old